synfig/synfig-docs-dev/README.md

 $ pipenv install --three
 ```

-This will install the requirements needed for the generating the docs.
+This will install the requirements needed for generating the docs.
 Afterwards you can run:

 ```bash
 $ make html